 Gnome Home (in progress)

 Gnome Home is an ecology-sculpture that houses humans on the inside and wildlife on the outside.
-Through using natural building techniques and permaculture, Gnome Home is a sculpture that sustains all life - humans, plants, and animals.
+Through the use of natural building techniques and permaculture, Gnome Home is a sculpture that sustains all life - humans, plants, and animals.
 It is located on the property of Sweet Pea’s Farm in Bar Harbor, ME.

 The project is spearheaded by myself and my partner, Luna Shen.
 Our community partners include The Community School in Somesville Maine, Sweet Pea’s Farm in Bar Harbor, Design Group Collaborative in Ellsworth Maine, and Middlebury College in Middlebury Vermont.
 Use the Contact page if you would like to find out about volunteer opportunities, or are interested in learning more about the project!

 DGC Permasculpture Garden (in progress)

 This permaculture/sculpture garden is a collaboration with Ellsworth based architecture firm Design Group Collaborative.
 The garden sits on the site of a former grass lawn outside the Design Group Collaborative office building.
 It has been an ongoing project since 2016.
 The first two years were spent improving the soil, and making site observations.

 A permaculture garden is a garden designed around simulating or directly utilizing the patterns and resilient features observed in natural ecosystems.
 I coined the term “permasculpture” to describe a permaculture garden in which sculptures serve functional roles such as trellises and planters.
 They can enhance the visual interest of a garden by complimenting or contrasting with the natural forms of plants and animals.
 And most intriguing to me, they can help the garden to provide habitat in densely populated areas.

 Interconnections Public Mural